jw120/mal/JW-README.md

     + jw-python (5ms, 19ms, 1862/10s)

+* Rust notes
+    + Env - code should use &self instead of self?

 * Note - how to update my repo for changes in the upstream https://github.com/kanaka/mal

 git fetch upstream  # Fetches upstream changes into local branch remotes/upstream/master (git branch -va to see)